UP TO 60% OFF BLACK FRIDAY SALE!

 Type 11 and Type 33 radiators

-There are other types of convector radiators around which are less common than Type 21 and 22, these are Type 11 (also referred to as K1) and Type 33 radiators.
+There are other types of convector radiators around that are less common than Type 21 and 22, these are Type 11 (also referred to as K1) and Type 33 radiators.
 Type 11 is a single panel radiator with a single layer of fins.
-It's looks very similar to Type 21 convector radiators but has no back panel which is usually hidden from sight.
+It looks very similar to Type 21 convector radiators but has no back panel, which is usually hidden from sight.

 Below is a drawing to show you the single row of fins fixed to the single panel of a Type 11 radiator.